-Use succulent plants as ground cover, and you won’t need to worry about unsightly bare soil in your garden!
-Just imagine colorful rosettes, leaves that look like works of art, even flowers as bright as the Sun itself can fill even large areas of your garden… all year round, and with very little work for you!
+Use succulent plants as ground cover; you won’t need to worry about unsightly bare soil in your garden!
+Just imagine colorful rosettes, leaves that look like works of art, and even flowers as bright as the Sun can fill even large areas of your garden… all year round, and with very little work for you!

-Low-growing with a creeping, spreading habit, groundcover succulents like Hens and chicks or stonecrop are an attractive and simple lawn grass alternative to fill the bare ground, suppress weed, and prevent erosion while requiring minimal maintenance and less water use.
+Low-growing with a creeping, spreading habit, ground covering succulents like Hens and chicks or stonecrop are an attractive and simple lawn grass alternative to fill the bare ground, suppress weeds, and prevent erosion while requiring minimal maintenance and less water use.

 There are plenty of great options to add color and texture to the typical evergreen landscape.
-Some varieties will thrive in poor soil and drought, while cold-hardy verities are suitable for northern winters.
+Some varieties will thrive in poor soil and drought, while cold-hardy varieties are suitable for northern winters.

-With all the variety of colors, shapes, and growing conditions you find with succulents, I can see why you may feel a bit lost.
-But, don’t worry; the suggested groundcover succulents and tips for growing them will help you to choose perfect outdoor succulents to add to your landscape.
+You may feel a bit lost with the variety of colors, shapes, and growing conditions you find with succulents that spread.
+But don’t worry; the suggested groundcover succulents and tips for growing them will help you to choose the perfect outdoor succulents to add to your landscape.

 Why Succulents Make Good Ground Cover?

 Not all succulents are good as ground cover, of course!
 You can’t use a Saguaro cactus, or a Joshua tree, for example.
-But… think about hens and chicks, purslane, echeveria, stonecrop chalk sticks etc.… These plants have the qualities you need for ground cover:
+But… think about hens and chicks, purslane, echeveria, stonecrop chalk sticks etc.… These low growing succulents plants have the qualities you need for ground cover: